You must be registered to vote 15 days prior to an election to be eligible to vote.*

 - You are a United States citizen and a resident of California

-- You are 18 years of age, or will turn 18 on or before election day
+- You are at least 18 years of age, or will turn 18 on or before the next election

-- You are not in prison or on parole for the conviction of a felony
+- You are not imprisoned or on parole for the conviction of a felony

 You should re-register to vote if you:

 - Wish to change your political party.
 For information on political parties contact the California Secretary of State site.

 You should also inform the Registrar of Voters Office of any change in your mailing address.
 Voters' residence addresses, telephone numbers and precinct numbers are confidential; however, all voter registration information is available for political, governmental, journalistic or educational research purposes.